Fife Coast Railway: The East of Fife Railway authorised and constructed

 In the middle of 1854 the Leven Railway was taking shape, and there was increasing demand for the settlements further east to be included in the railway network; many important fishing towns were located along the south-eastern coast of Fife.
 On 24 August 1854, just after the opening of the Leven line, a prospectus was issued for the East of Fife Railway.
 It was to run from the Leven Railway along the coastal strip to end at Anstruther and Cellardyke, a small community immediately east of Anstruther.
 Thomas Bouch had been engaged as engineer—his shortcomings on the Leven line had not yet become apparent—and he estimated £58,411 to build the line.
 There was considerable concern that the money to build the line would not be forthcoming in the community, and that the scheme might fail like the 1851 proposal.
 It was suggested building the line through Lower Largo and as far as Kilconquhar only at first; the insignificant village was a little inland and home only to a clay pit and a brickworks, and not obviously a destination in itself, and some opinions insisted on carrying the line throughout.
 But the Kilconquhar first stage prevailed, and the subscriptions were just about raised to get that far.

-A Parliamentary Bill was deposited, and although there was a last minute ambiguity about the exact location of the Kilconquhar terminus, the Act obtained the Royal Assent without difficulty on 23 July 1855, with capital of £32,000.
-A further Act of 5 June 1856 (the East of Fife Railway (Deviation) Act) regularised the Kilconquhar location.
+A parliamentary bill was deposited, and although there was a last minute ambiguity about the exact location of the Kilconquhar terminus, the East of Fife Railway Act 1855 (18 & 19 Vict. c. clxv) obtained royal assent without difficulty on 23 July 1855, with capital of £32,000.
+A further act of 5 June 1856, the East of Fife Railway (Deviation) Act 1856 (19 & 20 Vict. c. xxiv) regularised the Kilconquhar location.